Kraktorist/build-stack/README.md

 - app monitoring
 - anybadge

+## Issues

+1. Find a way to copy /boutique folder
+2. `catalogue` and `payment` don't work on privileged ports

 ## Working now

 - make deploy for boutique environments
 - monitoring apps

-## Issues

-1. Find a way to copy /boutique folder
-2. `catalogue` and `payment` don't work on privileged ports
+runner doesn't trust to self-signed crtificate
+Try to replace with chain